archangel-irk/rest-api-client/README.eng.md

-# RESTfull api client (alpha)
+# RESTful api client (alpha)
 [english](README.eng.md) | [по-русски](README.md)

-Build easy client to the RESTfull server api.
+Build easy client to the RESTful server api.
 The library uses the approach of "chaining" for the organization transparent query.
 Authorization is available on the token.